leo9iota/leo9iota/README.md

   </ul>
 </div>

-- 📖 I'm learning Next.js at the moment
+- 📖 I'm learning Vue and Nuxt at the moment
 - 💻 My preferred OS is Arch Linux (btw)
-- 💡 Interested in Cyber Security
+- 💡 Interested in Cybersecurity

 <div id="user-content-toc">
   <ul>